Symbolic Logic (NASDAQ:EVOL) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Symbolic Logic (NASDAQ:EVOL – Free Report) in a research note issued to investors on Wednesday.
-The brokerage issued a buy rating on the stock.
+Equities research analysts at StockNews.com started coverage on shares of Symbolic Logic (NASDAQ:EVOL – Get Free Report) in a report issued on Thursday.
+The brokerage set a “buy” rating on the stock.

-Shares of Symbolic Logic stock opened at $1.06 on Wednesday.
-Symbolic Logic has a one year low of $0.54 and a one year high of $1.14.
-The business has a 50-day simple moving average of $0.93 and a 200 day simple moving average of $0.86.
+Shares of NASDAQ EVOL remained flat at $1.07 during trading on Thursday.
+Symbolic Logic has a fifty-two week low of $0.54 and a fifty-two week high of $1.10.
+The business has a fifty day moving average of $0.94 and a 200 day moving average of $0.87.

 Featured Stories